HOME >>

 While much of this speaks of using the internet with a PC running Windows, many of the general issues also apply to users of other operating systems.

-Your 'browser' is probably Firefox, Opera or Microsoft's Internet Explorer.
+Your 'browser' is probably Firefox, Chrome, Safari, Opera or Microsoft's Internet Explorer.
 It is whatever software you use to 'travel' around the internet, to visit those "www" thingies (URLs), or to use the fantastic Google.
+(By the way, you don't usually have to type the "www." part, and there's no harm in trying to skip that bit.)

-Many home users are in circumstances that mean the Winsock (or equivalent) software needs you to have a properly set up DUN (Dial Up Networking) connection.
+Once upon a time, many home users were in circumstances that mean the Winsock (or equivalent) software needs you to have a properly set up DUN (Dial Up Networking) connection.
 Fooling with that can be a real pain!
 Your starting place is....

 Win98: in Start | Programs | Accessories | Dial Up Networking